 Ride

 Although it’s certainly not a short stack height, with the ultra-cushioned sensation underfoot, I’d have thought the Clifton had a higher stack height than 32/27 mm.
-It essentially feels like a max cushion shoe, but it’s clear HOKA doesn’t feel the same.
-It’s classified as a “balanced” shoe, rather than “plush” on HOKA’s site.
-If this Clifton isn’t considered plush then I’m not sure what shoe is.
+Don’t get me wrong, it’s no behemoth like the Skyward X, but it essentially feels like a max cushion shoe.
+It’s clear HOKA doesn’t feel the same; it’s classified as a “balanced” shoe, rather than “plush” on HOKA’s site.
 I know HOKA positions the Bondi as their max cushion offering, but who says there’s not room for two?
 When it comes to max cushion shoes, having only one is the loneliest number.

 Midsole